expfactory/expfactory/docs/pages/2-usage.md

 ### Restart User
 If a user finishes and you want to restart, you have two options.
-You can either issue a new identifier (this preserves previous data, and you will still need to keep track of both identifiers).
-For the examples belows, since we are using a filesystems database, the participant id *is* the token.
-For relational databases, the participant id is the database index:
+You can either issue a new identifier (this preserves previous data, and you will still need to keep track of both identifiers):

 ```
 expfactory users --new 1